TohidBehdadnia/IoT_AVI/README.md

 ## Experimentation

-### Hardware
+### Experimental Setup

-Training was tested on two NVIDIA GPUs, a GP102 TITAN Xp and a Tesla T4, using the <a href="https://www.tensorflow.org/">Tensorflow framework</a> and the <a href="https://www.onyxia.sh/">Onyxia Datalab science stack</a>.
-The Onyxia hardware configuration used to obtain the manuscript results are shown below:
+Training takes around 20 hours.
+It was tested on two NVIDIA GPUs, a GP102 TITAN Xp and a Tesla T4, using the <a href="https://www.tensorflow.org/">Tensorflow framework</a> and the <a href="https://www.onyxia.sh/">Onyxia Datalab science stack</a>.
+The Onyxia setup to obtain the released results is shown below:

 ![](img/onyxiasetup.png?raw=true)

 ### Feature Extraction and Training Code

-The code related to this work is available in <a href="https://github.com/TohidBehdadnia/IoT_AVI/blob/main/code/codebase.zip">this ZIP file</a>.
+The feature extractin and trainind code is available in <a href="https://github.com/TohidBehdadnia/IoT_AVI/blob/main/code/codebase.zip">this ZIP file</a>.

-### Reproduction of Results

 To effectively reproduce our experimental results, it is essential to first convert the dataset by Yucheng Liu et al., titled "IEEE P2668-Compliant Multi-Layer IoT-DDoS Dataset (IEEE P2668-MLIDD)," available on IEEE Dataport with the DOI: [https://dx.doi.org/10.21227/j0f2-8h67](https://dx.doi.org/10.21227/j0f2-8h67), into CSV format.
 The resulting files, such as `ICMP.csv`, `TCP.csv`, `UDP.csv`, `HTTP.csv`, `CoAP.csv`, `MQTT.csv` should include headers in the following order: `No`, `Time`, `Source`, `Destination`, `Protocol`, `Length`, `Info`.

-Once converted the datasets, conduct the following steps:
+Once converted the datasets, the following steps must be conducted:

 1. **Traffic Capturing Phase:** Start by running `traffic_capture_phase_(sliding_time_windows).py` to capture the network data with sliding time windows.
 2. **Feature Extraction Phase:** Next, process the captured data using `feature_extraction_phase_and_normalization_(DWT).py` for wavelet transformation and normalization.